rhysstever/Eona/Campaigns/Whispers In Opira/DM Notes - NOT FOR PLAYERS/Clues.md

 Details: Found by [[Jason Stonewall]] in the night

 **Key Change Message**
-Status: NOT Given, To be Solved
+Status: Given, To be Solved
 Code: `472 121 144 147 143 147 112 147 133 828 241 113 215 143 122 122 133 144 133 147 131 131 111 147 133 131 143 472 133 122 121 144 113 242 133 243 157 132 113 147 112 133`
 Key: List of Attendees
 Result: `MORNINGNEWSADIFFERENTTUNETIMEFORAKEYCHANGE`